kuno/borat/README.md

 # Borat Bot

+### Local Testing
+Remove `"redis-brain.coffee" from the hubot-scripts.json file.
+Then run `./bin/hubot` for a command line bot use.

+### Server Startup
 After cloning the repo and before doing anything else, `cd` into `borat` and `npm install`.
 Node.js and npm are required.
 After this run the `run.sh` file to start borat up.

 See [markstory/hubot-xmpp](https://github.com/markstory/hubot-xmpp) for full documentation of the XMPP adapter.